Why Learn Arabic, Persian, or Turkish language?

 - Writing: difficult

 - Overall: difficult

-Suppose you wish to learn a new language or you have a reason to pick Arabic, Persian or Turkish, it can be a gratifying experience and you could surely enjoy the process of learning it.
+Suppose you wish to learn a new language or have a reason to pick Arabic, Persian, or Turkish.
+It can be a gratifying experience, and you could surely enjoy the process of learning it.

-You can also hire a private teacher or through a language institution to become prolific in any of this language.
-We can assist you if you have any question to ask.
+You can also hire a private teacher or through a language institution to become prolific in these languages.
+I can assist you if you have any questions to ask.